 - Dinner leftovers made into salads or wraps e.g. mince with salad

-- Tinned fish or leftover BBQ meats with salads +/- a wrap bread
+- Tinned fish or leftover BBQ meats with salads and a wholegrain wrap

 - Homemade egg and veggie quiches- frozen ahead of travel